 But the Pussy Hats weren’t meant to represent vaginas…!

 Seriously?
-Your actual argument is “The founders of the pussy hat movement were too dumb to realize that pink pussy hats would evoke pink pussies for a lot of people and add fuel to an already problematic focus on genitals as a definition of womanhood.
-So because they didn’t mean that, we shouldn’t hold anyone accountable for the consequences of the moment or what it implies about trans and nonbinary people.”
+Your actual argument is “The founders of the pussy hat movement were too dumb to realize that pink pussy cat hats would evoke pink pussies for a lot of people and add fuel to an already problematic focus on genitals as a definition of womanhood.
+So because they didn’t mean that, we shouldn’t hold anyone accountable for the consequences of the movement or what it implies about trans and nonbinary people.”

 Okay, let me spell this out.

-And once people start reacting in anger and saying there is a problem with this symbol, the responsible thing to do is listen and admit that, whether you intended it or not, your hats evoke a shitload of problematic responses and maybe you should stop trying to insist that they’re inclusive when they aren’t.
+And once people start reacting in anger and saying there is a problem with this symbol, the responsible thing to do is listen and admit that, whether you intended it or not, your hats evoke a shitload of problematic responses and you should stop trying to insist that they’re inclusive when they aren’t.